A unifying view toward polyhedral products through panel structures: Topology of

-.4cm
+.2cm

-\section{Cohomology ring of $(\mathbb{X},\mathbb{A})^{(Y,\mathcal{P})}$}
+\subsection{Cohomology ring of $(\mathbb{X},\mathbb{A})^{(Y,\mathcal{P})}$}

-It was shown in Bahri-Bendersky-Cohen-Gitler~\cite{BBCG12} that the product structure on the cohomology of a polyhedral product over a simplicial complex can be formulated in terms of the stable decomposition and partial diagonal maps of the polyhedral product.
-For a panel structure $\mathcal{P}$ on a finite CW-complex $Y$, since we also have the stable decomposition of $(\mathbb{X},\mathbb{A})^{(Y,\mathcal{P})}$, we should be able to describe the cohomology ring of $(\mathbb{X},\mathbb{A})^{(Y,\mathcal{P})}$ in a similar way.\n
+\ \n It was shown in~\cite{BBCG12} that the cohomology ring structure of a polyhedral product over a simplicial complex can be computed through the stable decomposition and partial diagonal maps of the polyhedral product.
+For a panel structure $\mathcal{P}$ on a finite CW-complex $Y$, since we also have the stable decomposition of $(\mathbb{X},\mathbb{A})^{(Y,\mathcal{P})}$, we can describe the cohomology ring of $(\mathbb{X},\mathbb{A})^{(Y,\mathcal{P})}$ in a similar way.\n